craftercms/docs/source/system-administrators/activities/kubernetes/simple-kubernetes-deployment.rst

 Create the SSH Keys Secret
 --------------------------

 The Delivery Pod will need SSH access to the Authoring Pod to pull the site content.
-For this, we need to generate an SSH public/private key pair for authentication and provide the key pair as a Kubernetes Secret to the Pods:
+For this, you need to generate an SSH public/private key pair for authentication and provide the key pair as a Kubernetes Secret to the Pods:

 #.
 Run ``ssh-keygen -b 4096 -t rsa -C "your_email@example.com"`` to generate the key pair.
 When being asked for the